HiZollo/Games/docs/classes/games.md

 ### .endTime
 - The end time of the game (in millisecond)
 - Type: number | null

-### .hardMode
-- Whether the game is in hard mode
-- Type: boolean

 ### .loser
 - The loser of the game